Deep ReLU networks overcome the curse of dimensionality for bandlimited functions: Introduction

-Deep networks are compositions of shallow networks and have several hidden layers, and each unit of each layer performs an operation of the form $\sigma(\boldsymbol{w}\cdot \boldsymbol{x} + \theta)$.
+for some \textit{activation function} $\sigma:\R\rightarrow\R$, weights $\alpha_i,\theta_i\in\R$, $\boldsymbol{w}_i\in\R^d$ and integer $W\geq1$.
+Each operation $\sigma(\boldsymbol{w}_i\cdot \boldsymbol{x} + \theta_i)$ is called a \textit{unit} and the $W$ units in \eqref{eq:shallow} form a \textit{hidden layer}; this is a special form of nonlinear approximation \cite{devore1989, devore1998}. \textit{Deep networks} are compositions of shallow networks and have several hidden layers, and each unit of each layer performs an operation of the form $\sigma(\boldsymbol{w}\cdot \boldsymbol{x} + \theta)$.
 Following Yarotsky \cite{yarotsky2017}, we allow connections between units in non-neighboring layers.
 We define the \textit{depth} $L$ of a network as the number of hidden layers and the \textit{size} $W$ as the total number of units.
-Shallow networks have depth $L=1$ while deep networks usually have depth $L\gg1$.
-Deep \textit{ReLU} networks use the \textit{REctifier Linear Unit} activation function $\sigma(x)=\max(0,x)$.
+In practice, networks with depth $L=\OO(1)$ are considered shallow, while deep networks have typically $L\gg1$ layers.

+Before the revolution of deep learning \cite{lecun2015}, most research concerned shallow networks with sigmoid activation functions.
+Nowadays, networks using the \textit{REctifier Linear Unit} (\textit{ReLU}) activation function $\sigma(x)=\max(0,x)$ have become the most popular tool, partly because sigmoid activation functions lead to severe gradient degeneracy during the optimization process.
+It was also shown in \cite{glorot2011} that deep ReLU networks produce sparsity that helps a wide range of machine learning applications; smooth activation functions, including smoothed ReLU functions, do not.
+This is why we focus on ReLU networks in this paper.

-The theory of approximating functions using shallow networks goes back to 1989 when Cybenko showed that any continuous functions can be approximated by shallow networks \cite{cybenko1989}, while Hornik, Stinchcombe, and White proved a similar result for Borel measurable functions \cite{hornik1989}.
-In the 1990s, the attention shifted to \textit{convergence rates}\footnote{For a real-valued function $f$ in $\R^d$ whose smoothness is characterized by some integer~$m\geq1$, and for some prescribed accuracy $\epsilon>0$, one shows that there exists a shallow network $\wff_W$ of size $W=W(d,m)$ that satisfies $\Vert f - \wff_W \Vert \leq \epsilon$ for some norm $\Vert\cdot\Vert$.} of approximations by shallow networks \cite{mhaskar1993, mhaskar1996, mhaskar1992, pinkus1999}.
-Standard convergence results for shallow networks suffer from the \textit{curse of dimensionality}: for small dimension $d$, the size $W$ increases at a reasonable rate as the accuracy $\epsilon$ goes to zero; however, the size $W$ grows \textit{geometrically} with the dimension $d$.
+The theory of approximating functions using shallow networks goes back to 1989 when Cybenko showed that any continuous functions can be approximated by shallow networks \cite{cybenko1989}, while Hornik, Stinchcombe and White proved a similar result for Borel measurable functions \cite{hornik1989}.
+In the 1990s, the attention shifted to the {\textit{approximation power}}\footnote{For a real-valued function $f$ in $\R^d$ whose smoothness is characterized by some integer~$m\geq1$, and for some prescribed accuracy $\epsilon>0$, one shows that there exists a shallow network $\wff_W$ of size $W=W(d,m)$ that satisfies $\Vert f - \wff_W \Vert \leq \epsilon$ for some norm $\Vert\cdot\Vert$.} of shallow networks \cite{mhaskar1993, mhaskar1996, mhaskar1992, pinkus1999}.
+Of particular interest was the absence of the curse of dimensionality in the approximation of functions with fast decaying Fourier coefficients \cite{barron1993}.